-CB: So far it’s alright.
+CB: So far, it’s alright.
 The best way to do, for me anyway, a great last show is if I approach it like it was any other show.
-I’m trying to not get sentimental about it and just think of it as business as usual.
-All the other shows we’ve done now have been great, so if we just do the same thing again that’ll be great.
+I’m trying not to get sentimental about it and think of it as business as usual.
+All the other shows we’ve done now have been great, so if we do the same thing again, that’ll be great.

 What are your personal thoughts about the ending of HANOI ROCKS in general?

 CB: It’s alright, actually.
 It’s sad because I think HANOI ROCKS right now is very good and a great live band, one of the few in that category, there aren’t many left.
-I hope that we’ve been able to inspire some kids to take over the tradition and start some great new rock ‘n’ roll bands again.
-So in that sense it is sad, but it has also been four and a half years now for me.
+I hope that we’ve inspired some kids to take over the tradition and start some great new rock ‘n’ roll bands again.
+So in that sense, it is sad, but it has also been four and a half years now.
 I didn’t know how long this might go on.
-When I joined the band I thought this might last half a year, maybe one year and all of a sudden it’s been four and a half years.
+When I joined the band, I thought this might last half a year, maybe one year, and suddenly, it’s been four and a half years.
 It’s been great, but sometimes you have to stop something to move on and open new windows.
-I also know the situation in the band and sometimes people need a little break from each other, especially Michael [Monroe] and Andy [McCoy], they’ve been doing this for so long.
-In one way they’re very similar, and then on the other hand they’re completely different, like day and night really as persons.
-They work great together at times, especially when to come on stage, then it’s really good, it’s like some kind of magic that you can’t replace.
-Then of course it’s difficult off stage sometimes because there are a lot of strong wills fight and arguing about stuff.
-Overall I have to say it’s been great four and a half years for me, a pleasure and an honor.
+I also know the band’s situation, and sometimes people need a little break from each other, especially Michael [Monroe] and Andy [McCoy], they’ve been doing this for so long.
+In one way, they’re very similar, and then, on the other hand, they’re completely different, like day and night really as persons.
+They work great together at times, especially when to come on stage, then it’s terrific.
+It’s like some magic that you can’t replace.
+Then, it’s difficult off stage sometimes because there are many strong will fighting and arguing about stuff.
+Overall I have to say it’s been a great four and a half years for me, a pleasure and an honor.

 AC: I had a great time doing this.
-I’m never one to sit down and look back on stuff and feel like "Oh, I miss that.”
+I’m never one to sit down and look back on stuff and feel like, “Oh, I miss that.”
 I’m always looking forward to the next thing.
 All these gigs these last four and a half years have been a hell of a lot of fun.
 We’re all old friends.
 We’ve known each other for a very long time, so it’s all been great actually.
 This could have all lasted like four weeks, you never know, but it lasted for a lot longer.
-One thing that has always been fun with Andy… the first times that we met and talked about music, we realized that we liked a lot of the same stuff, we had lot of things in common.
-That’s why when he called us [about joining HANOI ROCKS] we said "Of course!
+One thing that has always been fun with Andy was the first time we met and talked about music.
+We realized that we liked a lot of the same stuff and had many things in common.
+That’s why when he called us [about joining HANOI ROCKS], we said, “Of course!
 This will be great!”

 CB: Yeah, Andy and us, we have sort of the same record collection.

-CB: And in a way he was a part of the ELECTRIC BOYS’ sound without knowing it because back in the days he said to me that if you like the funky stuff you’ve got to check THE UNDISPUTED TRUTH’s album HIGHER THAN HIGH.
-Of course I knew he had a great taste for music, so we got that album and it really inspired us, it’s a great album.
-So that actually had a big effect on overall ELECTRIC BOYS sound, that album.
+CB: In a way, he was a part of the ELECTRIC BOYS’ sound without knowing it because back in the days, he said to me that if you like the funky stuff, you’ve got to check, UNDISPUTED TRUTH’s album HIGHER THAN HIGH.
+Of course, I knew he had a great taste for music, so we got that album, and it really inspired us; it’s a great album.
+So that actually had a big effect on the overall ELECTRIC BOYS sound, that album.

 AC: It’s been great, both [tour farewell tour of] Japan and these Tavastia shows have been great.